 Prior to her own hair removal, Young likes to dry brush.
 “It helps us to pick the hair up away from the skin as it’s starting to grow back, and that way they’re less likely to fall back into the skin and get trapped,” she says.
 “So if you dry brushed before waxing, for example, it will help the wax to grab on to more of the hair, because the hair will sort of be standing on edge a little bit and you should achieve a closer wax that way.”

 Applying powder to the waxing area is technically optional, but almost everyone we asked said this was crucial to the process.
-The wax won’t harden if there’s too much moisture, so if it’s a hot day or you’re sweating due to nerves, applying baby powder will absorb some of the moisture.
+“I think that you should have plenty of baby powder available,” says Rebekah Austin.
+She’s the owner of The Saditty Kitty, a waxing and sugaring salon in Buffalo, New York, who has gained over 100,000 followers on TikTok sharing her waxing advice.
+The wax won’t harden if there’s too much moisture, so if it’s a hot day or you’re sweating due to nerves, applying baby powder directly to the skin will absorb some of the moisture.
 Briana Pollard is a regular at European Wax Center, where she learned this technique, and she applied it to her own at-home Brazilians.
 She forgot to use it the first time around and had a much better experience round two.
 “I strongly recommend using the baby powder,” she says.
 If you want an all-natural powder, one without talc, Taylor and Shapiro recommend arrowroot powder.

 A small mirror